willwin4sure/sprl/README.md

 splitting it into training and validation sets, and tracing the networks for inference in C++ using LibTorch.

-## Requirements
+## How to Develop and Build

+For the Python code, you will need standard packages such as `numpy` and `torch`.
+I would recommend creating a virtual environment and installing them there.
+You can see the full list of requiements in `requirements.txt`.

-Be sure to run `pip install -e .` in your environment to install the `src` package, so the `import` statements all work.
-You will also need standard packages such as `numpy` and `torch`.
+Be sure to also run `pip install -e .` to install the `src` package, so all the `import` statements work properly.

-To compile the C++ code, you will need a suitable LibTorch distribution.
+For the C++ code, you will need a suitable compiler and CMake.
-You can learn how to set this up from the [docs](https://pytorch.org/cppdocs/installing.html).
+You will also need a LibTorch distribution, which you can learn to setup from the [docs](https://pytorch.org/cppdocs/installing.html).

 ### Linux

-On Linux, simply `wget` and `unzip` the LibTorch ZIP archive, navigate to the `/cpp` directory, and then run the commands:
+On Linux, simply `wget` and `unzip` the LibTorch ZIP archive into your favorite location on your location.
+To build, navigate to the `/cpp` directory and then run the commands:

 ```shell
 mkdir build